Archive for April, 2013

 Warm cat in a green and teal sequined tunic from Karen Millen and under the tunic, a beaded orange bikini from OK Brazil.

 The days are getting longer in the nordic region and at 10 deg C outdoors in the shade and slightly warmer under the sun, the season seems to promise some very good bikini and beach days up ahead.
+I got a ‘preview’ of the summer ahead today, the sun on my nose made me feel like a cat, warming and basking.

-Continue reading ‘Spring sunning in Karen Millen and Brazilian beachwear’
+Continue reading “Spring sunning in Karen Millen and Brazilian beachwear”

 Cufflinks – a perfectly smart finish